dusanvin/dopes/README.md

 - Few-shot Learning (FSL)
 - ZSL with Chain-of-Thougt(CoT) prompting and
 - FSL with CoT prompting

+The project evaluates essays or texts with a grid and a given prompt automatically.

 ## How to Use
 1. Change the API-Key in the ```.env.example```.
 Rename the file to ```.env```